Cherry Lake (Victoria): Recreational and community use

 The lake attracts boats, windsurfers and anglers.
-Waterbirds can be viewed from a bird hide.
+Water birds can be viewed from a bird hide.

-A 3.7 kilometre long shared walking and bicycle path encircles the lake, connected to the Hobsons Bay Coastal Trail.
+A 3.7-kilometre-long shared walking and bicycle path encircles the lake, connected to the Hobsons Bay Coastal Trail.
 Other facilities in the reserve include a playground, picnic shelter, barbecue, seating, toilets and car park which is accessed from Millers Road.

 The Altona Lions Club hold an outdoor market on the first Sunday of every month (and the third Sunday in December) on the Millers Road side of the park.

 Motor racing

-Originally just a swamp, the Victorian Sporting Car Club built a 2.3 mile circuit in 1953–54.
+Originally just a swamp, the Victorian Sporting Car Club built a 2.3-mile circuit in 1953–54.
 This circuit was known as the Altona Circuit.
 Unfortunately for the club, the swamp soon became a lake, with the circuit being completely covered by water during winter in 1955.
 It was used just once more in 1956 before closing for good.

 After the closure of the Albert Park Circuit in 1958, it was proposed that a new circuit and facilities be built on the Cherry Lake site for the 1964 Australian Grand Prix, to be called Altona Park, but ultimately the facility was built in Sandown instead.

+Environmental issues

+Detergent spill

+On the 7th of March 2022, a spill of up to 13,000 litres of detergent, Teric N9, was reported to EPA Victoria after a factory fire from Laverton North industrial area.
+Melbourne Water found 20 tonnes of dead fish in the lake and cleaned up about 38 million litres of contaminated water which were sent to sewer.

+MTAW Group Pty Ltd, a transport and warehousing company, got charged by EPA in October 2022 for not minimising the risk of harm of the spill and failing to comply with its general environmental duty.
+The estimated total fines was up to $1.8 million.

+Early 2023, the water quality was considered acceptable and it was confirmed that the fish population was still present and would return to pre-spill levels within a few seasons.

+Concrete gravel and dust in drains

+At the end of 2023, Aerolink Property Construction Pty Ltd, a company situated in Laverton North, got fined $1,923 by EPA Victoria for letting dust and concrete gravel escape through kerb side gutters and stormwater drains causing risk to nearby waterways including Cherry Creek.